 Cherry pick your CV

 So you’ve got a master CV – now what?
-Well, when it’s time to run off an application for real, you just cherry pick the stuff that’s relevant to the gig you’re going for:
+Well, when it’s time to run off an application for real, you cherry pick the information that’s relevant to the job you’re applying for:

-- Print off a copy of your master template and get it lined up next to the job ad or person spec
+- Print off a copy of your master template and get it lined up next to the job ad or person specification

 - Go through the job listing and mark anything on your CV that matches (keywords, skills, training, job titles)